MadhuranS/zendesk-ticket-viewer/README.md

 # zendesk-ticket-viewer

 ### Assumptions:
   1. I  assumed that all tickets should be requested right on launch rather than lazily requesting tickets as we paginate through the app.
 Basically I implemented pagination from the frontend rather than the backend.
 I did this primarily to satisfy the project requirement of "request all the tickets from your account".
 There also other benefits of requesting all tickets right away such as being able to rapidly swap pages between tickets since all tickets exist on the frontend as well as reduce discrepancies that might arise due to tickets being deleted or created on the server which might cause issues with cursor based pagination.
-An alternative design would be to use cursor based pagination to only fetch 25 tickets and then save the `next` property request url in the brower state so that I can fetch results for the next page easily.
+The disadvantage is that for large volumes of tickets, fetching all tickets can become expensive.
+In the case where the project requirements were different, an alternative design would be to use cursor based pagination to only fetch 25 tickets and then save the `next` property request url in the brower state so that I can fetch results for the next page easily.

   2. I also assumed that we are allowed to use any external dependency to complete the project.
 The key dependencies that I used are React, Redux, Express, Jest, Axios and Bootstrap.
 I chose to use external dependencies since I felt that they would make my project more readable and easier to work with and also provide scalability in case changes or improvements are needed in the future